How Accurate Is Google Search Console Ranking Data?

 And they can be quite telling.
 For instance, the click data shows how many times someone has clicked on your link, but the click-through rate shows how likely someone is to do it.

 If your impressions are high, but clicks are a lot, that could lead to a lacklustre click-through rate.
 Your landing pages are being delivered and seen on the results pages, but for some reason, users aren’t clicking.
-You might want to analyze the metadata data of your landing pages to improve your copy to make it more convincing.
+You might want to analyse the metadata data of your landing pages to improve your copy to make it more convincing.

-See your flaws
+3. See your flaws

 The Search Console is like an MRI for your website.
 It can bring to light a lot of the seemingly tiny issues that might be killing your performance in Google Search, allowing you to quickly resolve them and let your SEO strategy work its magic.